UltraCart/rest_api_v2_sdk_ruby/docs/OrderApi.md

 opts = {
   _limit: 100, # Integer | The maximum number of records to return on this one API call.
 (Maximum 200)
   _offset: 0, # Integer | Pagination of the record set.
 Offset is a zero based index.
-  _sort: "_sort_example", # String | The sort order of the orders.
+  _sort: '_sort_example', # String | The sort order of the orders.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 }

 begin